-A rare half shekel coin, first minted in 66 or 67 C.E., was discovered by 14 year-old Omri Ya'ari as volunteers sifted through mounds of dirt from the Temple Mount in Jerusalem.
-The coin is the first one found to originate from the Temple Mount.
+A rare half-shekel coin, first minted in 66 or 67 C.E., was discovered by 14-year-old Omri Ya'ari as he sifted through dirt removed from the Temple Mount in Jerusalem, along with other volunteers.

-For the fourth year, archaeologists and volunteers have been sifting through dirt dug by the Waqf, the Muslim authority in charge of the Temple Mount compound, in an unauthorized project in 1999.
+For four years, archaeologists and volunteers have been sifting through dirt removed by the Waqf, the Muslim authority in charge of the Temple Mount compound, during an unauthorized 1999 project.
 The dig caused extensive and irreversible archaeological damage to the ancient layers of the mountain.
-The Waqf transported the dug up dirt in trucks to another location, where it was taken to Emek Tzurim.
-40,000 volunteers have so far participated in the sifting project, in search of archaeological artifacts, under the guidance of Dr. Gabriel Barkay and Yitzhak Zweig.
+The Waqf trucked the dirt to another location, from where it was taken to Emek Tzurim.
+To date, 40,000 volunteers have participated in the sifting project in search of archaeological artifacts, under the guidance of Dr. Gabriel Barkay and Yitzhak Zweig.

-The half shekel coin was first minted during the Great Revolt against the Romans.
-The face of the coin is decorated with a branch of three pomegranates and ancient Hebrew letters reading "holy Jerusalem."
-On the flip side, the letters say "half shekel".
+The half-shekel coin was first minted during the Great Revolt against the Romans.
+The face of the coin has a branch with three pomegranates and ancient Hebrew letters reading "holy Jerusalem."
+The back reads "half shekel."

-The coin that was found in the sifting project, though it was well preserved, showed some damage from a fire.
-Experts believe it was the same fire that destroyed the Second Temple in 70 C.E.
+The coin that was found in the sifting project, though well-preserved, showed some fire damage.
+Experts believe it was damaged the same fire that destroyed the Second Temple in 70 C.E.

-The half shekel tax is mentioned in the book of Exodus (Portion Ki Tisa), commanding every Jew to contribute half a shekel to the Temple every year for the purpose of purchasing public sacrifices.
+The half-shekel tax is mentioned in the book of Exodus, commanding every Jew to contribute half a shekel to the Temple every year so it can purchase public sacrifices.

-Dr. Barkay added that "this is the first time a coin minted at the Temple Mount itself has been found, and therein lies its immense importance, because similar coins have been found in the past in the Jerusalem area and in the Old City's Jewish quarter, as well as Masada, but they are extremely rare in Jerusalem."
+"This is the first time a coin minted at the Temple Mount itself has been found, and therein lies its immense importance, because similar coins have been found in the past in the Jerusalem area and in the Old City's Jewish quarter, as well as at Masada, but they are extremely rare in Jerusalem," said Dr. Barkay.

-So far, some 3,500 ancient coins have been discovered in the Temple Mount dirt sifting, ranging from earliest minting of coins during the Persian era all the way up to the Ottoman era.
+So far, some 3,500 ancient coins have been discovered in the Temple Mount sifting project, ranging from earliest coins minted during the Persian era, all the way through the Ottoman era.

-An additional important archaeological discovery in the sifting project was another well preserved coin, minted between 175 and 163 B.C.E. by Antiochus IV Epiphanes, against whom the Hasmoneans revolted.
-This revolt brought about the re-dedication of the Temple after Antiochus seized the Temple's treasures and conducted idol worship in it.
-The coin depicts a portrait of Antiochus the Seleucid King.
+Another important archaeological discovery in the sifting project was another well-preserved coin, minted between 175 and 163 B.C.E. by Antiochus IV Epiphanes, against whom the Hasmoneans revolted.